 “Shadowbanning sex workers is bad enough, but when we use our Twitter account as a tool of activism, to help vulnerable people, and we're attacked for it, then it creates a system where Twitter is siding with and upholding hate speech,” she said.

 Heartless said she believes she experienced a shadowban in February right before she was supposed to give a talk at a feminist organization in Vancouver.
-When she gave out business cards with her handle on them to audience members, she said they were greeted by harassing tweets aimed at Heartless rather than her account when they looked her up on Twitter.
+When she gave out business cards with her handle on them to audience members, she said, they were greeted by harassing tweets aimed at Heartless rather than her account when they looked her up on Twitter.
 Heartless contacted Twitter support multiple times about this issue, but did not receive a response.

-"Anyone is welcome to use Twitter so long as they abide by the Twitter Rules and our terms of service."—Twitter spokesperson
+"Anyone is welcome to use Twitter so long as they abide by the Twitter Rules and our terms of service." —Twitter spokesperson

-But, it did describe how the visibility of content from accounts that have violated its terms of service can be affected.
+But, they did describe how the visibility of content from accounts that have violated their terms of service can be affected.
 Twitter has also made a number of changes to its policies, including several in 2017, although none seem to have been explicitly targeting NSFW content.
 Twitter does mark some content as “containing sensitive content” as well, including NSFW images, which cause these to be hidden by default from others’ feeds.
 Currently, 97 percent of Twitter’s users have the sensitive content filter on.

 When asked if sex workers are welcome to use Twitter, a spokesperson for the company responded: "Anyone is welcome to use Twitter so long as they abide by the Twitter Rules and our terms of service."

 Instagram, when reached for comment by VICE, did not specifically say how it deals with sex workers’ accounts.
-Instead, it sent over some excerpts from the platform’s community guidelines, including how it does not allow nudity nor the offering of sexual services.
-VICE asked Instagram for further comment and to look into specific sex workers’ accounts that have had issues (with its permission), but has yet to hear back.
+Instead, they sent over some excerpts from the platform’s community guidelines, including how it does not allow nudity nor the offering of sexual services.
+VICE asked Instagram for further comment and to look into specific sex workers’ accounts that have had issues (with their permission), but has yet to hear back.

-Meanwhile, amid the issues sex workers are having online, a social media platform made for those in the industry has cropped up: Switter, which markets itself as a “sex work-friendly social space.”
+Meanwhile, amidst the issues sex workers are having online, a social media platform made for those in the industry has cropped up: Switter, which markets itself as a “sex work-friendly social space.”
 The site’s homepage describes how it was set up in response to the FOSTA/SESTA bill and “shadow-banning” of sex workers’ social media accounts.
 Kush said she signed up for it, but is just going to observe for a bit to see how it develops.
 She said her personal site, which is private with overseas hosting, “seems like the safest place right now.”

 "They’d rather just push us aside, block our voices, and not listen to what’s safe or reasonable for us." —Melody Kush

 “These platforms need to realize that as they control the media people are exposed to, they need to be responsible for protecting marginalized groups’ right to free speech,” Roux said.
-“It's my belief that all of these attacks on sex workers are unconstitutional.”
+“It's my belief that all these attacks on sex workers are unconstitutional.”

 Lain said she has censored herself in certain ways online lately, including taking her email off public platforms, ceasing use of Skype, and “definitely not saying anything online as far as anything being offered or for sale.”
 She said being unable to access her Instagram account for so long also negatively affected her business.

-“Every place we become ostracized, it just forces us to go further underground.
-It's not necessarily as safe, and makes our businesses more difficult,” Kush said.
+“Every place we become ostracized, it just forces us to go further underground, not necessarily as safe, and makes our businesses more difficult,” Kush said.
 “Rather than finding ways to work with us and having us work within boundaries that I’m sure we can come to an agreement on, they’d rather just push us aside, block our voices, and not listen to what’s safe or reasonable for us.
 It’s unfair. it’s just completely unfair.”